 TWIP steels have a high manganese content (17-24%) that causes the steel to be fully austenitic at room temperatures.
 A large amount of deformation is driven by the formation of deformation twins.
 This deformation mode leads to the naming of this steel class.
-The twinning causes a high value of the instantaneous hardening rate (n value) as the microstructure becomes finer and finer.
+The twinning causes a high value of the instantaneous hardening rate (n-value) as the microstructure becomes finer and finer.
 The resultant twin boundaries act like grain boundaries and strengthen the steel.
-TWIP steels combine extremely high strength with extremely high stretchability.
-The n value increases to a value of 0.4 at an approximate engineering strain of 30% and then remains constant until both uniform and total elongation reach 50%.
-The tensile strength is higher than 1000 MPa.
+Figure 2-16 shows the as annealed microstructure for a TWIP steel.